HBCU VC Fellowship

 The HBCU VC Fellowship program is the only one of its kind that supports startups from the HBCU ecosystem, provide culturally-affirming investor curriculum, and connect you to a network of prominent entrepreneurs and investors.

-We are proud to officially open the HBCUvc Class 4 Fellowship Application.
-The application deadline is August 28th, 2020.
+We are proud to officially open the Class 4 Fellowship Application.
+HBCU students and alumni are eligible to apply.
+The application deadline is September 26th, 2020.
 We look forward to reviewing the wonderful applications that we will receive this cycle.

 Application timeline and tips are available in our application guide.
 Click here to view the application guide.